 Motor Motor

 Vehicles Vehicles

-2010 2009
+2011 2010

 £ £

+Amounts due:

-Amounts due: less than 1 year 1,549 188
+Within one year 17,403 1,549

-Amounts due: between 1 and 5 years 40,982 31,219
+Between one and five years 13,163 40,982

-Total 42,531 31,407
+30,566 42,531

 Operating lease payments for land and buildings represent rentals payable by the Group for its office properties.
 Leases are negotiated for a 5-year term and rentals are fixed during this period.
 Operating lease payments for motor vehicles represents rentals payable by the Group for its company cars.
 Leases are negotiated between 2-3 year and rentals are fixed during this period.